hithah/MINI-PROJECT-GROUP-3/README.md

-which we develop for gaving an alert to drivers while driving a vechile.Before starting the journey by using this application we can know the path between the source and destination where we wants to travel and also we know how many left and right turns are there in the path ,also which gaves the information from where we have take turn while travelling.
+which we develop for gaving an alert to drivers while driving a vechile.Before starting the journey by using this application we can know the path between the source and destination where we wants to travel and also we know how many left and right turns are there in the path ,also which gives the information from where we have take turn while travelling.